 Jl.
 M.I.
 Ridwan Rais No.5, Building I, 5th floor, Jakarta 10110

 DEADLINES AND PROCEDURES TO PRESENT EVIDENCE AND VIEWS BY INTERESTED PARTIES

 (i) Those having substantial interest and wishing to be considered as interested parties in this investigation should submit written request within a period of 15 days in Indonesia from the date of initiation to the Investigating Authority.
 All submissions and request made by interested parties must be sent both in written letter and in electronic format, and must indicate the name, address, e-mail address, telephone and fax number of the interested parties.

-(ii) In Accordance with article 3.1 WTO Agreement on Safeguard, the Government of the Republic of Indonesia will conduct a hearing in order to provide opportunities for those Members who having a substantial interest to present their evidence and views, Hearing is scheduled to be held on Monday, 29 October 2018 at 10.00-12.00 am.
-All interested parties, who wish to participate in the hearing and present their evidences and views, should submit related documents to the Investigating Authority not later than 25 October 2018.
-Registration on the day of the hearing (29 October 2018) will start at 09.00 am and only authorized representatives will have access to the hearing.”
+(ii) In Accordance with article 3.1 WTO Agreement on Safeguard, the Government of the Republic of Indonesia will conduct a hearing in order to provide opportunities for those Members who having a substantial interest to present their evidence and views, Hearing is scheduled to be held on Monday, 20 July 2020 at 10.00-12.00 am via face-to-face meeting or video conference.
+All interested parties, who wish to participate in the hearing and present their evidences and views, should submit related documents to the Investigating Authority not later than 16 July 2020.
+Registration on the day of the hearing on 20 July 2020 will start at 09.00 am and only authorized representatives will have access to the hearing.”